Code-Institute-Submissions/RaphaelRohner-chibitales.org_milestoneproject2/README.md

 ### Acknowledgements
 Major Thanks @ Gary for the OK to use Chibi Fighters graphics and for the game itself!
 Let's make it a success - it's so cool!\
 Thanks @terminali for https://stackoverflow.com/a/42794613 and how to remove a box-shadow!\
-And thumbs up to everyone @Slack, w3schools and stackoverflow.
+And big thumbs up to everyone @Slack, w3schools and stackoverflow.
 Without your answers to other problems, I wouldn't have figured out the solutions to mine!